minghsu0107/cloudFront-signed-url-cookies/README.md

 go run main.go
 ```
 ## Result
 `hello.txt` will be uploaded to S3 bucket `my-s3-bucket` with key `mysubpath/hello.txt`.
 Its object URL `https://my-s3-bucket.s3.us-east-2.amazonaws.com/mysubpath/hello.txt` will be signed, and the signed URL will be printed in the standard output.
-This link will expire 3 hours later.
+Users can access the object via the signed URL until this link expires after 3 hours.